William Hay, 11th Marquess of Tweeddale: Personal life

-Following the death of his first wife on 15 October 1944, Lord Tweeddale remarried to Marjorie Helen (née Wagg) Nettlefold on 24 March 1945.
+After the death of his first wife on 15 October 1944, Lord Tweeddale remarried to Marjorie Helen (née Wagg) Nettlefold on 24 March 1945.
 Marjorie was the former wife of Lt.
 Col. Joseph Henry Nettlefold and a daughter of Henry John Wagg OBE.

 Lord Tweeddale died on 30 March 1967.
-As his only son predeceased him, he was succeeded in his titles by his nephew, David George Montagu Hay, who became the 12th Marquess of Tweeddale.
-After his death, the family estate, Yester House, was sold in the late 1960s to two antiques dealers and, in 1972, it was bought by the Italian-American composer Gian Carlo Menotti because of the acoustics of the ballroom.
+His only son died before him, so he was succeeded in his titles by his nephew, David George Montagu Hay, who became the 12th Marquess of Tweeddale.
+After his death, the family estate, Yester House, was sold in the late 1960s to two antique-dealers.
+In 1972, it was bought by the Italian-American composer Gian Carlo Menotti because of the acoustics of the ballroom.
 His widow, the Dowager Marchioness of Tweeddale died on 24 November 1977.